MileHacker Logo

 • Arrangement: Usually via your homestay or resort.
 Prices vary by distance/boat type.

-• Shared vs. Private: Shared transfers from Waisai to homestays cost less.
-Day trips can be private or shared.
+• Shared vs. Private: Shared transfers from Waisai to homestays are cheaper.
+Day trips can be not public or shared.

 • Accessibility: West Papua is not wheelchair-friendly.
 Basic infrastructure makes accessibility a challenge.